Fateh Bahadur Sahi

+Maharaja Fateh Bahadur Shahi was the 99th Maharaja of Baghochia Dynasty of Husseypur-Kalyanpur, centred around parts of present-day Bihar, and Eastern Uttar Pradesh, India.
+He is best known for leading a prolonged campaign of guerrilla warfare against the East India Company, resisting British expansion in the region for nearly three decades.

 Rebellion against the British

 He collaborated with Mir Qasim, who continued to provide military support to him in his battles against the Mughal Emperor from Monghyr to Buxar in Bihar; he opposed the Dewani powers that the British had gained over Bengal, Bihar, and Orissa as a result of the Treaty of Allahabad in 1765.

-Fateh Shahi Along with the rulers of Dileepnagar Estate and Rajas of Bettiah waged a 20 year guerilla war against the British East India Company from 1767 onwards.
+Fateh Shahi along with Rajas of Bettiah and other regional rulers waged a guerrilla war against the British East India Company from 1767 onwards.
 The British reached a compromise with the Bettiah after which he continued on his own.
 He was swiftly deposed after this and fled into the forests with his followers where he waged a guerilla war against the Britishers.
-The rulers of Dileepnagar Estate helped Fateh Bahadur from backstage in guerilla war against the Britishers.
 In 1772, he marched into Huseypur and killed Govind Ram who was appointed as the revenue farmer for the East India Company.
-In spite of this the company continued to try and bring Fateh Shahi into their fold as he held much influence among the zamindars however he refused all such offers.
+In spite of this the company continued to try and bring Fateh Shahi into their fold as he held much influence among the regional rulers, however he refused all such offers.

 By 1775, the British had been experiencing many problems in the region, so the British then designated Mir Jamal as their superintendent of the Huseypur revenue.
 The East India Company promised his cousin Babu Basant Sahi the throne if he would capture or kill him.
 Basant Sahi had been placed as the ruler of Huseypur by the EIC but Fateh Shahi once again marched into Huseypur at night with a thousand cavalrymen on May 3 in response to reports that the enemy was camped at Jadopur, close to Huseypur, and arrived at the enemy camp just before daybreak.
 After murdering his cousin Basant Sahi and Mir Jamal in the ensuing violent battle, he fled into woods.
 Even though two companies of sepoys were stationed in the neighborhood to keep an eye on him, this nonetheless transpired.
 After Basant Sahi's head was severed, it was given to his widow.
 The Widow together with 13 of his aides, whose husbands also perished in the fight, committed sati.